Major Ralph Smith

 A small school of 60 or so pupils, under the headship of Thomas Lambert.
 (Kelly’s Directory of Hampshire and the Isle of Wight, 1898)

 The Principal was Henry Martin (b.
 1844, d.
-1919) Principal 1878-1912, he was a member of the Alpine Club was one of few to have reached the summit of the Matterhorn.
+1919) Principal 1878-1912, he was a member of the Alpine Club and one of a few to have reached the summit of the Matterhorn.

 A History of King Alfred’s College, Winchester 1840-1980 by Martial Rose

 National Union of Teachers War Record 1914“1919

 This second occurrence of 4a carries a different definition from the first as the Codes were changed on 1st January, 1916